Predicting the Spatially Varying Infection Risk in Indoor Spaces Using an Efficient Airborne Transmission Model: Modelling Framework

-We solve the PDE \eqref{eq:basePDE} with the boundary conditions \eqref{eq:BC} by first solving the homogeneous problem to determine the impulse function.
+We solve the PDE \eqref{eq:basePDE} with the boundary conditions \eqref{eq:BC} and initial condition \eqref{eq:IC} by first solving the homogeneous problem to determine the impulse function.
 Then, we convolve the impulse with the source function \eqref{eq:source} to obtain the full solution \cite{Evans}.
-A solution to the homogeneous problem of the form $\hat C = A e^{-\lambda t}$ is assumed, for some constant $A$~\cite{Evans}.
-We then use the change of variable $\xi = x - vt$ and separation of variables to reduce to two one-dimensional diffusion problems \cite{Evans}.
-Due to the reflecting boundaries, we can use the method of images \cite{Shao2017,Crank} when solving for the impulse function.
-Hence, the solution is given by

-We note that $C$ is proportional to the strength of the source, $R$, as expected.
-Henceforth, we will use the dimensionless parameter $\mathcal{R}=R/R_0$, where $R_0$ is the rate of production of infectious particles when breathing (which is equal to 0.5\,particles/s--see Table~\ref{tab:parameters}).
-We choose to work with $\mathcal{R}$ in all subsequent analysis (see Table~\ref{tab:parametersfor R}).